NREL/vidyut3d/test/verification/He_RF_1d/README.md

  cell masking
 `$ mpirun -n 16 ./*.ex inputs1d_ib`

+These runs will take about an hour to run 1000 cycles over which the ion density profiles become steady.

 Use the track_residual.py script to see if quantities are approaching steady state.
 `python track_residual.py "plt?????"
 "HEp"